How to Resign From a Job Immediately

 1. State your name

 Include the date after the heading.
 Under this, go back to the left-hand side of the letter and include the information for the addressee.
-Your addressee will typically be your employer, and you’ll include the company name and address.
+Your addressee will typically be your employer, and you’ll include the company name and company address.

-2. Explain the reason for the resignation letter
+2. Explain the reason for your resignation

 After addressing the letter, move into your reason for the letter.
 Let your employer know about your intent to resign.
 If your resignation violates your employment contract, apologize for the sudden departure and articulate that this has happened because of events beyond your control.
+Note that not all employees have a written contract—this depends on where you live and the terms of your hiring arrangement.

 You also have the option to provide limited information in the letter but share a few more details when speaking with your supervisor face-to-face.
 Let them know that you didn’t foresee the circumstances.

-5. Offer a transition plan
+4. Offer a transition plan

 Any information or help you can offer through this transitional phase will likely be well-received.
 For example, you may be able to do a limited amount to update training manuals relevant to your position, make sure your filing system is in order, and compile instructions related to important aspects of your job before you leave.

-If acceptable, you might also consider providing contact information and letting your employer know they can contact you if they have any problems during the early transitional period.
 Doing everything you can to leave on good terms will help preserve the relationship, which may be better for you in the long run, especially if you want a favorable recommendation from this employer someday.

 Immediate resignation letter template